Hallucination Detection in LLMs with Topological Divergence on Attention Graphs: Results

 \subsection{Analysis of Hallucination-Aware Attention Heads}

-\paragraph{Attention patterns and copying behaviour.} For hallucination-aware heads, we analyzed minimal spanning forest (MSF) patterns distinguishing hallucinated and grounded samples.
+\paragraph{Attention patterns and copying behavior.} For hallucination-aware heads, we analyzed MSF's patterns that distinguish hallucinated from grounded samples.
 A key finding is that for these heads, hallucinated samples frequently exhibit strong attention to the first token, whereas grounded samples tend to attend to the first token less.
 An example is provided in Figure~\ref{fig:bos_pattern}.
-Since this pattern is a known behavior of \textit{token induction}, or \textit{copying} heads~---~which default to the first token when unable to find previous occurrences of the current token in the context~\cite{elhage2021mathematical}~---~we decided to explore the relationship between these special heads and hallucination-aware ones.

-To investigate this link, we ranked all attention heads in Llama-2-7B and Mistral-7B based on their copying scores, following the method of~\cite{feucht2025dual}.
+Since this pattern is a known behavior of \textit{induction}, or \textit{token copying} heads~\cite{feucht2025dual}~---~which default to the first token when unable to find previous occurrences of the current token pattern in the context~\cite{elhage2021mathematical}~---~we decided to explore the relationship between these special heads and hallucination-aware ones.
+We ranked all attention heads in LLama-2-7B and Mistral-7B based on their token copying (induction) scores, following the method of~\cite{feucht2025dual}.
 For the subset of heads frequently identified by TOHA (appearing in $\geq 20\%$ of runs across all datasets), their copying ranks were recorded.
-The results, shown in Figure~\ref{fig:copying}, reveal that hallucination-aware heads are often also among the model's top-25 copiers, a finding that aligns with prior work~\cite{sun2025redeep}.
+The results (Figure~\ref{fig:copying}) reveal that hallucination-aware heads are often also among the model's top-25 copiers, a finding that aligns with prior work~\cite{sun2025redeep}.